juliuskoenning/deepsl/Readme.md

 ## Data Science Notebooks (DS)

-For running the Notebboks used to download the videos and to develop the models it is strongly recommended to use Google Colab.
+For running the Data Science Notebooks which were used to download the videos and to develop the models it is strongly recommended to use Google Colab.